Insert Data¶

 data types,

-use describe
+use describe.

-can be used to add comments to a field
+---separates the primary key:are used to separate field name from data type#can be used to add comments to a field

 from pprint import pprint # adds line breaks